Exclusive: Inside Uber’s billion-dollar bet to deliver food, people, and everything else

 “I still remember the week we decided to do this.
 It was crazy,” says Peter Deng, Uber’s global head of rider products.
 “The [product manager] on the team responsible for the home screen experience got on a one-on-one and said, ‘Hey, given where we are, have we considered just changing our app to be all about Eats and just drastically changing it?'”

 After that initial conversation, Deng says they then took the idea to Khosrowshahi.
-“That conversation lasted no more than 30 seconds—it was a no brainer,” he says.
+“That conversation lasted no more than 30 seconds—it was a no-brainer,” he says.
 “It was like, ‘This is what we’ve got to do.'”

 When you first open the app, you’ll see a group of buttons representing various services, including two large buttons that lead to Uber’s two main services, Eats and Rides.
 Below those you’ll find a row of four smaller shortcuts that will link to newer Uber services, some of which are based on the Uber Eats model.